glovric/StudentWebApp/README.md

     DJANGO_SUPERUSER_PASSWORD=superuser
     ```

-    The `.env` file is used to ensure healthchecking the database when containers run.
+    Set usernames and passwords to your liking and ensure `MYSQL_DATABASE` and `DB_NAME` variables have the same value.

 3. Build and start the application using Docker Compose: